Freddie Mercury's house

 In 1982, Mercury reportedly started to display symptoms of HIV.
 It is believed that he contracted the virus in July or August of that year while he was on tour in New York.

 Throughout the 1980s, the singer's health continued to decline.
-In August of 1986, he told his bandmates that he wanted to stop performing live because he wasn't able to do it anymore.
+In August 1986, he told his bandmates that he wanted to stop performing live because he wasn't able to do it anymore.

 In 1987, it was noted that the singer had a skin lesion on his cheek.